-H. Information for asylum seekers and access to NGOs and UNHCR
+G. Information for asylum seekers and access to NGOs and UNHCR

-1. Indicators: Ir Is sufficient information pro obligations in practice?
-Access to NGOs and UN seekers on the procedures With difficulty Is tailored information on provided to u naccompanied children? ☐ Yes ⊠ No 2.
-Do asylum seekers located wish so in practice?
-UNHCR NGOs at the border ha ve effective access to NG With difficulty With difficulty Os and UNHCR if they No No 3.
-Do asylum seekers in deter wish so in practice? ntion centres hav e effective access to NGC os and UNHCR if they ⊠ No 4.
-Do asylum seekers accommeffective access to NGOs a (excluding borders) have
+1. Indicators: I Is sufficient information pro obligations in practice?
+Access to NGOs and UN seekers on the procedures With difficulty , Is tailored information tion provided to ur naccompanied children? ☐ Yes ⊠ No 2.
+Do asylum seekers locate wish so in practice? d at the border ha ve effective access to NG Os and UNHCR if they ❖ UNHCR❖ NGOs ⊠ Yes □ Yes ☐ With difficulty☑ With difficulty □ No □ No 3.
+Do asylum seekers in dete ention centres hav e effective access to NGC s and UNHCR if they 4.
+Do asylum seekers accomeffective access to NGOs and UNHCR if the y wish so in practice? ☐ Yes With difficulty ∐ No

 The IAO is obliged to provide written information to the asylum seeker upon submission of the application.
-The information concerns the applicant's rights and obligations in the procedure and the consequences of violating these obligations.200
+The information concerns the applicant's rights and obligations in the procedure and the consequences of violating these obligations.217